 And it's really a two-step thing.

-One, let's learn a bit more, because right now, of course, the worst case scenario is popular because nobody's done any uh recent research or investigation to really exactly authoritatively tell how bad this thing will be if it will hit.
+Because right now, of course, the worst case scenario is popular because nobody's done any recent research or investigation to really exactly authoritatively tell how bad this thing will be if it will hit.

-And two, as you're redoing these parts in your various electrical grid systems, put in a regulation that just says as you're replacing those costs over the years over their life cycle, replace them with EMP compliant parts.
+And two, as you're redoing these parts in your various electrical grid systems, put in a regulation that just says as you're replacing those costs over the years, over their life cycle, replace them with EMP-compliant parts.

 There are major engineering firms out there which have patents for these types of products.

-Can this really happen and and what they should do or what you'd recommend they do?
+And what they should do or what you'd recommend they do?

-I really like to read that.
+I'd really like to read that.

-Um this is just one of those topics that I read like at three in the morning when I can't sleep because I didn't have my pillow, but um it's something that I just find a real interest in because it's kind of scary and it's like a novel, but yet it's got some some truth and it's rooted in in a reality in many, many ways, especially as we become so electronically dependent, and especially power grid issues, which is a very scary scenario, and of course, water filtration issues and stuff like that.
+But it's something that I just find a real interest in because it's kind of scary and it's like a novel, but yet it's got some truth and it's rooted in a reality in many, many ways, especially as we become so electronically dependent and especially power grid issues, which is a very scary scenario.

-Uh stay right there.
+Stay right there.

-The final hour of the Sean Hannity show is up next.
+The final hour of the Sean Hannity Show is up next.

 Hang on for Sean's conservative solutions.

-Uh, where did they do it?
+Where did they do it?

 They did it over Kazakhstan when they were then part of the USSR.

-They weren't really being nefarious about it, you know, trying to blow Kazakhstan to smithereens or anything, but they thought, oh, we'll do a test, we'll do it over this area, and they did it, and they took down a lot of the grid in Kazakhstan.
+They weren't really being nefarious about it, you know, trying to blow Kazakhstan to Smithereans or anything, but they thought, oh, we'll do a test.

 We're talking millions of people who lost power.